“SUMMERSBROOK GUNDOG TRAINING”

 “SUMMERSBROOK GUNDOG TRAINING HANDBOOK”.

-Five years ago, I decided to write my own training manual - at least my trainees and I would all be
+Seven years ago, I decided to write my own training manual.

 It’s now in its 12th Edition - extends to 20 chapters - nearly 100 pages - with more than 30 illustrations.